internetofwater/docs.geoconnex.us/docs/about/community.md

 # Community Landscape

-The geoconnex.us project is imagined to be a community open-source project with both code and data contributions from a wide variety of entities with interests in the water sector, including:
+The geoconnex.us project is imagined to be a community open-source project with both code and data contributions from a wide variety of entities with inter ests in the water sector, including:

  * federal, state, and local government agencies
  * academic institutions and consortia